BestTimesToVisit.com Logo

 food

 Take a scenic drive to Île d'Orléans, a charming island just east of Quebec City.
-Explore picturesque villages, sample locally produced cider and maple products, and enjoy breathtaking views of the St. Lawrence River.
-Rent bikes for a more immersive experience.
+Sample local produce, wines, and cheeses at farms and artisanal shops.
+Enjoy stunning views of the St. Lawrence River.

 Best time: September-October